mathieubellon/cappa/README.md

 Cappa - Fast database snapshot and restore tool for development.
 =======

 Cappa allows you to quickly snapshot / revert database when you are e.g. writing database migrations, switching branches or messing with SQL.

-PostgreSQL only.
+Warning : not stable yet + PostgreSQL only (at the moment).

 Heavily inspired by [fastmonkeys/stellar](https://github.com/fastmonkeys/stellar)

 ```
 Cappa allows you to take fast snapshots / restore of your development database.
-Useful when you have git branches containing migrations
-Heavily (98%) inspired by fastmonkeys/stellar

 Usage:
   cappa [command]

 Available Commands:
-  execute     Execute sql from file (default '.cappa.sql')
+  execute     Execute sql from file (default '.cappa/execute.sql')
+  grab        A brief description of your command
   help        Help about any command
   list        List all your snapshots
   remove      Remove snapshot
   restore     Restore from snapshot
-  snapshot    Snapshot database
+  snapshot    Create snapshot of development database
   version     Print the version number of Cappa

 Flags:
+      --config string   config file (default is $HOME/.cappa.toml)
   -h, --help            help for cappa
   -v, --verbose         What's wrong ?
 Speak to me

-Use "cappa [command] --help" for more information about a command.

 ```